davekilian/davekilian.github.com/_posts/2014-07-12-framing-cpp.markdown

 >    but you can pass a pointer by value to share a reference._
 >
 > 2. _You control when memory is allocated and freed.
->    Use language features to tie memory lifetime to execution scope
+>    Use destructors to tie memory lifetime to execution scope for maximum
->    for maximum convenience.
+>    convenience.
 >    Explicitly define in your program logic who owns which object(s)._
 >
 > 3. _C++ requires every symbol you reference to be declared or defined prior